thomasgfai/math162a_code/README.md

 Brandeis Math 162a: Code Examples
 =======================================
-Brandeis Math 162a is a graduate course the provides a broad overview of scientific computing.
+Brandeis Math 162a is a graduate course that provides a broad overview of scientific computing.

 This Git repository contains example codes from the course.
 The codes are primarily written in Python, and make use of several commonly-used libraries